 - These are optional, but one of them on your resume is preferred.

-- Taylor this section to suit each job.
+- Tailor this section to suit each job.

 - Include the institution, city and state, degree, minors, and month and year of graduation or expected graduation date.